 - Introducing performance related pay for teachers

-Refer to the hand-out on the 1988 Education act for the strengths and limitations of this type of privatisation!
+Refer to the post on the 1988 Education act for the strengths and limitations of this type of privatisation!

 Arguments for Privatisation